 Improving access to high-quality diabetes care

-An estimated 34.2 million Americans—more than 10 percent of the population—are living with diabetes, according to the U.S. Centers for Disease Control and Prevention.1
+An estimated 37.3 million people in the U.S. are living with diabetes, according to the U.S. Centers for Disease Control and Prevention.1

-Multisectoral collaborations can reduce health disparities and improve health outcomes by integrating high-quality medical care with community resources, such as access to nutritious food, adequate housing, and safe options for physical activity.
+Multisectoral collaborations can reduce health disparities and improve health outcomes by integrating high-quality medical care with community resources, such as access to nutritious food, stable housing and safe options for physical activity.

-Our company’s Foundation is helping improve health equity – the opportunity for everyone to attain their highest level of health – by supporting evidence-based programs that are working to transform the delivery of diabetes care and address social and environmental barriers to care.
+Our company’s Foundation is helping improve health equity by supporting evidence-based programs that are working to transform the delivery of diabetes care and address social drivers of health.

-Reducing disparities to in diabetes care for underserved populations
+Reducing disparities in diabetes care for underserved populations

-Our company’s Foundation is supporting the Bridging the Gap: Reducing Disparities in Diabetes Care (Bridging the Gap) initiative with a $16 million, five-year (2017-2021) commitment.
-Bridging the Gap and its programs aim to improve access to high-quality diabetes care and reduce disparities in health outcomes among people living with type 2 diabetes in underserved communities across the U.S.
+For five years (2018-2022), our company’s Foundation supported the Bridging the Gap: Reducing Disparities in Diabetes Care (Bridging the Gap) initiative with a $16 million commitment.
+Bridging the Gap and its programs helped improve access to high-quality, culturally responsive diabetes care and reduce disparities in health outcomes among people living with diabetes in underserved communities across the U.S.

-- Build sustainable partnerships within the health care sector and among other sectors to address the medical and social factors that influence health outcomes for people living with diabetes
+- Building sustainable partnerships within the health care sector and among other sectors to address the medical and social factors that influence health outcomes for people living with diabetes

-- Redesign health care systems –particularly primary care – to improve the delivery of diabetes care for underserved populations
+- Redesigning health care systems –particularly primary care – to improve the delivery of diabetes care for underserved populations

-- Improve health outcomes for individuals with type 2 diabetes through measures such as better glucose and lipid control
+- Improving health outcomes for individuals with diabetes through measures such as better glucose and lipid control

-- Disseminate key findings and lessons learned to advance cross-sector approaches that improve population health and reduce disparities among people living with diabetes
+- Disseminating key findings and lessons learned to advance cross-sector approaches that improve population health and reduce disparities among people living with diabetes

-Through grants to eight organizations across the United States, the Foundation is supporting evidence-based programs working to improve the delivery of diabetes care:
+Through grants to eight organizations across the U.S., the Foundation supported evidence-based programs working to improve the delivery of diabetes care: